bitwarden/help/_articles/plans-and-pricing/enterprise-free-trial.md

 3. On the **New Organization** screen, enter an **Organization Name** for your new Organization and the **Billing Email** we can reach you at.

-   {% note %}We won't charge you until your 7 Day Free Trial of the Enterprise Plan is over.
+   {% callout info %}We won't charge you until your 7 Day Free Trial of the Enterprise Plan is over.
 You can cancel your subscription at any time in the **Settings** tab of your Organization.
-   {% endnote %}
+   {% endcallout %}

 4. If you're trialing the Enterprise Plan on behalf of a business:
    - Check the **This account is owned by a business** checkbox.